- How Toolbelt SSH works

 Versbose mode SSH

 Verbose mode gives you more information on the ssh command running.
-It is a good way of checking if there is anything on your box that prevent you to SSH to the server. to run the ssh in verbose mode run the CX command like below:
+It is a good way of checking if there is anything on your box that prevent you from SSHing to the server.
+To run the ssh in verbose mode run the CX command like below:

 Cloud provider's firewall API has delay